History of Champa: Founding legend

+Lady Po Nagar

 Cham tradition says that the founder of the Cham state was Lady Po Nagar.
 She hailed from Khánh Hòa Province, in a peasant family in the mountains of Dai An.
 Spirits assisted her when she drifted on a piece of sandalwood to China, where she married a Chinese crown prince, the son of the Emperor of China, with whom she had two children.
 She then became Queen of Champa.
 When she returned to Champa to visit her family, the Prince refused to let her go, but she flung the sandalwood into the ocean, disappeared with her children and reappeared at Nha Trang to her family.
 When the Chinese prince tried to follow her back to Nha Trang, she was furious and turned him and his fleet into stone.

+Hồ Tôn Tinh

+According to some Vietnamese textbooks, the kingdom Hồ Tôn Tinh existed around the same time with the mythical Hồng Bàng dynasty and was believed to be the first Cham kingdom.

+Part of its history was mentioned in the 14th-century Lĩnh Nam chích quái, with "The story of Dạ Xoa" (Truyện Dạ Xoa):

 The Sa Huỳnh culture

 The Sa Huỳnh culture was a late prehistoric metal age society on the central coast of Viet Nam.
 In 1909, urns containing cremated remains and grave goods were discovered at Thanh Duc, near Sa Huỳnh, a coastal village located south of Da Nang.
 Since then, many more burials have been found, from Huế to the Đồng Nai river delta.
 The jar burials contain bronze mirrors, coins, bells, bracelets, axes and spearheads, iron spearheads, knives and sickles, and beads made of gold, glass, carnelian, agate and nephrite.
 Radiocarbon dating of the Sa Huỳnh culture remains range from 400 BC to the first or second century AD.
 The Sa Huỳnh exchanged items along maritime trade routes with Taiwan and the Philippines.
 "At present, the consensus of all evidence points to a relatively late intrusive settlement of this region by sea from Borneo, a move which stimulated the rise of Sa Huỳnh, and then the development of the Cham states."

-Field research conducted in the Thu Bon River Valley by joint British-Italian-Japanese archaeologists concludes that by the early centuries AD, late Sa Huynh settlements had developed into semiurbanized riverine and coastal port-cities, and ancient citadels such as Trà Kiệu and Gò Cấm might have become important trading hubs during the transition from late Sahuynhian (Proto-Chamic) culture to proto-Cham.
+Field research conducted in the Thu Bon River Valley by joint British-Italian-Japanese archaeologists from 1999 to 2003 concludes that by the early centuries AD, late Sa Huynh settlements had developed into semiurbanized riverine and coastal port-cities, and ancient citadels such as Trà Kiệu and Gò Cấm might have become important trading hubs during the transition from late Sahuynhian (Proto-Chamic) culture to proto-Cham.
 By the third century AD, proto-Cham centers apparently had moved away from the sand dunes of the coast to further inland plains between rivers to avoid hostile conditions; in addition to the growth of fortified settlements, urbanization, trade, and expansion of rice cultivating communities along those rivers centuries afterwards, along with the improvement of road networks and overland communications, ultimately resulting in the emergence of more centralized state to be formed in the eight and ninth centuries.